IliasGeoSo/High_Throughput_MPRA_Non_B_DNA/README.md

 The folder GO contains the table with the gene promoters and the Non-B DNA motifs found as well as the genes found associated with each Non-B DNA motif.

 The folder Heatmaps_bubble contains the tables with the enrichments and p-values used for the generation of the graphs for the distribution of Non-B DNA motifs in regulatory elements.

+The folder Volcano contains the tables with the relative expression difference and p-value for Non-B DNA motifs and Transcription Factors.

+The folder TSS contains the single base-pair resolution of the occurrences of each Non-B DNA motif.